-Like a giant wedge, the Krn group is "pushing" the Soča towards the west.
+Like a giant wedge, the Krn group is "pushing" the Soča river towards the west.
 Running towards the west, passing Bovec, it reaches Žaga village, where it turns sharply and continues flowing towards the southeast, through Kobarid to Tolmin and further on.
 The eastern borders of the Krn group can also be easily set.
-On the north it is Lepena valley, then the high valley east of the Krn lake and towards the south thevalley of Tolminka.
+On the north it is Lepena valley, then the high valley east of the Krn lake and towards the south the valley of Tolminka.

 The character of this group is interesting.
 Its mountains are not very high, but relative altitude differences are very considerable.
 The southern slopes of Krn, for example, are falling steadily down towards the Soča river for more than 2000 meters.
-Some mountains in the group are steep and hard to reach.
+Some mountains in the group are steep and difficult to reach.
 Especially on the north the 'Trenta character' of mountains is already visible.
 In the southern part, summits are quite similar, but some are still surrounded with more modest forehills.
 And the undisputable king of the group is Krn itself.
-Very dominant, with its typical nose shape, it can be seen almost from any point in Julian Alps and from Slovenian forehills, down to the Adriatic coast.
+Very dominant, with its typical nose shape, it can be seen almost from any point in the Julian Alps and from Slovenian forehills, down to the Adriatic coast.

 On the southeast, Krn group starts rising with some moderate hills, until above the broad ex glacial amphitheatre all the main summits are arranged.
 The eastern slopes of this subgroup, rising above the valley of Tolminka river, are even steeper.
 Towards the north these mountains are falling with barren karst-like slopes down to the high valley of Krn lake.
 The main mountains are the following: